Byzantine Empire under the Isaurian dynasty: Constantine VI and the regency of Irene, 780–797

 The only child of Emperor Leo IV and Irene, Constantine VI was crowned co-emperor by his father in 776.
 Leo's premature death in 780 left Constantine as sole emperor at the age of nine, with Irene serving as his regent.

 In 782 he was betrothed to Rotrude, a daughter of the Frankish King Charlemagne by his third wife Hildegard.
 Irene herself broke off the engagement in 788.
 In 787 Constantine had signed the decrees of the Second Council of Nicaea, but he appears to have had iconoclast sympathies.

 Upon turning sixteen, Constantine was eligible to rule independently.
 Irene remained an active participant in the government; after a conspiracy against her was suppressed in the spring of 790, she sought official recognition as empress.
 With military support from the Armeniacs, Constantine rebuffed his mother and entered upon a period of sole rule.
 In 792 he reversed his position, granting Irene the title of Empress and making her his official colleague.

 The weakness of Constantine caused dissatisfaction among his supporters.
 He showed unheroic behaviour after the defeats at the hands of Kardam of Bulgaria in 791 and 792.
-A movement developed in favor of his uncle, the Caesar Nikephoros.
+A movement developed in favour of his uncle, the Caesar Nikephoros.
 Constantine had his uncle's eyes put out and the tongues of his father's four other half-brothers cut off.
 His former Armenian supporters revolted after he had blinded their general Alexios Mosele.
 He crushed this revolt with extreme cruelty in 793.

 He then divorced his wife Maria of Amnia, who had failed to provide him with a male heir, and married his mistress Theodote, an unpopular and possibly illegal act, although the Patriarch ignored it.
 By his actions Constantine had lost all support, both of the ruling orthodox and the iconoclast opposition.

-In 797 Constantine was captured and blinded by the supporters of his mother, who had organized a conspiracy.
+In 797 Constantine was captured and blinded by the supporters of his mother, who had organised a conspiracy.
 According to most contemporary accounts, he died from his wounds a few days later, leaving Irene to be crowned as first Empress regnant of Constantinople.
 Pretenders to the throne claiming to be Constantine VI later appeared during the reign of Michael II.